noiseprotocol/noise_spec/noise.md

 6.1.
 Abstract protocols
 ------------------------

-An **abstract protocol** specifies a handshake pattern, any handshake re-initialization that is supported, and any transport flags.
+An **abstract protocol** specifies a handshake pattern and any handshake re-initialization that is supported.

-An abstract protocol can be named by describing the handshake pattern and the flags ("None", "Split", "Step", "Nonce", "SplitStep", "SplitNonce").
-For
+An abstract protocol can be named by its handshake pattern:
-example:

-    Noise_X_None

-    Noise_XX_Split

-    Noise_IE_SplitStep

-An abstract protocol may also be assigned a short name.
-This document describe two protocols with short names:  **`Noise_Box`** and **`Noise_Pipe`**.
-These represent the mainstream use of Noise, and are suitable for most use cases.
+    Noise_X

+    Noise_XX

+    Noise_IE

 6.2 Noise Box
 --------------

-The **`Noise_Box`** protocol uses handshake `X` with no re-initialization or transport flags.
+The **`Noise_Box`** protocol uses handshake `X` with no re-initialization.
 This protocol is used to encrypt a single item (a file, database record, etc).

 Authentication of the sender is supported but the sender can also be anonymous by using a "dummy static".